 Congratulations to this year’s illustration graduates!

-From printmaking, to animation, to site specific projects – each of these graduates is forging their own path into the illustration industry, and it’s a joy to watch!
+From printmaking, to animation, to 3D – each of these graduates is forging their own path into the illustration industry, and it’s a joy to watch!
 Make sure to check out their individual portfolios below.

 The AOI supports Illustrators at every stage of their career with resources, advice, events, and much more.
 Whether you need help navigating your first commissions, or you want to belong to a thriving community – Find out more about AOI membership today!